 What experience do you have in developing policies?

-An integral part of my work is to develop policies and procedures to ensure the smooth operation and security of our services and to satisfy customer requirements.
+An integral part of my work is developing policies and procedures to ensure the smooth operation and security of our services and satisfy customer requirements.
 This also involves evaluating and modifying existing policies and procedures to meet emerging needs and contractual obligations.
-My role as a Toastmasters International Director required careful consideration of the merits of any proposed policy revisions for possible adoption within our organization.
+My role as a Toastmasters International Director and Second and First Vice President required careful consideration of the merits of any proposed policy revisions for possible adoption within our organization.

 What lessons did you learn from previous leadership positions?